computablelabs/compspec/TopLevelSpec.md

       - [Computational Workloads](#computational-workloads) [v0.3]: A `Backend` must be able to run computational workloads against its data.
       - [REST API](#rest-api) [v0.3]: The `Backend`must respond to a defined set of REST API commands to perform actions such as authentication, data addition and removal, and query handling
 - [Forward Looking Research](#forward-looking-research): Features in this section are currently being researched with the goal of eventual inclusion into the core Computable protocol.
 However, these features are not yet formally on the roadmap for any given Computable version release.
+  - [Fine Grained Data Utilization](#fine-grained-data-utilization): How can we track data utilization in a fine grained fashion.
   - [Query Rake](#query-rake): What fraction of the payment goes to each stake holder?
   - [Epsilon Privacy Curve](#epsilon-privacy-curve): A curve that prices queries by the amount of privacy loss they cost to the data market owner.
   - [Untrusted Backend](#untrusted-backend): A `Backend` system which is not trusted by the owners of the data market.